danielfrg/conda-recipes/README.md

 ```

 ### Notes

+This image is based on [condaforge/linux-anvil](https://github.com/conda-forge/docker-images)
+so packages that build here will probably build on conda-forge.

 The `conda-bld` directory is shared with the container so output packages are easy to access.
 This also helps a lot with debugging failed builds.